domingogallardo/playframework/README.md

 # Play Framework

-Docker image which provides sbt and dependencies needed to launch **Play 2.6.0** applications.
+Docker image with sbt and dependencies needed to launch **Play 2.6.0** applications.

 Includes: